-Being in a new environment is overwhelming, even if you’re otherwise good at adapting.
+Being in a new environment is overwhelming, even if you’re otherwise good at adapting to new things.

-Just as an example, even after living abroad for 10+ years and making several trips per year, I know that I always need the first few days just to orient myself.
+Just as an example, even after living abroad for 10+ years and making several trips per year, I know that I always need the first few days just to find my bearings.

-I’ve got helping myself feel more comfortable and at ease over the first few days down to a routine now.
+I’ve got “helping myself feel more comfortable and at ease over the first few days” down to a routine by now.

 But I still need to give myself that time to get over the overwhelming amount of new impressions and information.

-So if someone with my track record and experience can feel like that, then someone with almost no experience of adjusting to a new country is not doing anything wrong if they’re struggling to settle in even after a considerable amount of time.
+So if someone with my track record and experience can feel like that, then someone with little to no experience of adjusting to a new country has not done anything wrong if they’re struggling to settle in even after a considerable amount of time.

-When you still continue to feel like a fish out of water in social encounters, when you don’t have a solid daily routine that makes you feel in control of your life, and when you don’t have people in your life abroad that make you feel comfortable – well, the more you’ll then long for familiar places and faces.
+When you still continue to feel like a fish out of water in social encounters, when you don’t have a solid daily routine that makes you feel in control of your life, and when you don’t have people in your life abroad that make you feel comfortable – well, the more you’ll be longing for familiar places and faces.